mysterious-coding/base_entranced/README.md

 `respawntime <#>` = item will take this many milliseconds to return after dropped and untouched (defaults to 20000, which is the JK3 default)

+Note that if a map includes these special features, and is then played on a non-base_entranced server, those features will obviously not work.

 ####Additional control over vote-calling
 In addition to the base_enhanced vote controls, you can use these:
 * `/g_allow_vote_randomteams`